On this day in History

 Intelligence is enormously sexy.

 Statue and relief outside the St George’s Hall, opposite Lime Street Station in Liverpool.
 The verdegre coated bronze statue by Charles Bell Birch is of Major-General William Earle.

-As it’s New Years Day and a lot of folk are probably hung over, I found the perfect movie for you : ‘Grabbers‘.
+As it’s New Year’s Day and many folks are probably hung over, I found the perfect movie for you: ‘Grabbers‘.
 It’s a comedy horror on a remote spot in Ireland invaded by face-hugging, blood-sucking aliens – whose one weakness is not kryptonite but alcohol.
-The safe themselves and the world the Irish villagers have to get as drunk as lords.
+The safe themselves and the world, Irish villagers have to get as drunk as the lords.
 Sure it’s a terrible thing y’ ask of us, but we’ll do our best.